-Manufactured Home tax statements are also mailed in March each year.
+Manufactured Home tax statements are mailed in early July.
 The statutory deadline is July 15.

 What if I haven't received a tax bill?